PHPFixing

 }

 And here's what appear on my screen when launching it.
+Using both if else operators to == First result

-My .cshtml
+My .cshtml:

 <div class="container">